Tuteja-Lab/UnsupervisedPeakCaller/README.md

 It is not necessary to use the provided preprocessing script if you want to prepare input in some other way.
 Identification of good candidate regions is an important part to the success of RCL.

-## Tutorial Step 3 <a name = "peakcalling_example" />
+## Example: Tutorial Step 3 <a name = "peakcalling_example" />

-Here we demonstrate how to train the model and score the candidate regions for the MCF7, chromosome 10 data.
+Now that you have preprocessed the data in [Tutorial Step 2](#preprocessing_example), here we demonstrate how to train the model and score the candidate regions for the MCF7, chromosome 10 data.
 We assume you run this script from the root of the RCL git repository.

 ```